OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Some of the cookies we commonly use are listed below.
 This list is not exhaustive, but it is intended to illustrate the main reasons we typically set cookies.
 If you visit one of our websites, the site may set some or all of the following cookies:

-*   **MUID** - Identifies unique web browsers visiting Microsoft sites.
-It is used for advertising, site analytics and other operational purposes.
+*   **MUID, MC1 and MSFPC** - Identifies unique web browsers visiting Microsoft sites.
+These cookies are used for advertising, site analytics and other operational purposes.
 *   **ANON** - Contains the ANID, a unique identifier derived from your Microsoft account, which is used for advertising, personalization, and operational purposes.
 It is also used to preserve your choice to opt out of interest-based advertising from Microsoft if you have chosen to associate the opt-out with your Microsoft account.
 *   **CC** - Contains a country code as determined from your IP address.
 *   **PPAuth, MSPAuth, MSNRPSAuth, KievRPSAuth** - Helps to authenticate you when you sign in with your Microsoft account.